 Today we have NRA employees who were only 3 or 4 years old in September 2001.
 The odds of them having any real memories of that day are remote.
 Thus it is incumbent on those of us who lived it to ensure they know about the atrocities that millions of Americans watched that day in real time.

-The usual reminders of the 9/11 anniversary—documentaries, tributes, even the live Reading of the Names of the victims—are this year being overshadowed by the COVID-19 pandemic and, more recently, civil unrest—rioting, arson, murders—especially in New York City.
+The usual reminders of the 9/11 anniversary—documentaries, tributes, even the live Reading of the Names of the victims—continue to be overshadowed by post-pandemic fallout, which includes an American economic tailspin and out of control crime waves in many major cities—especially New York City.
 These circumstances makes it doubtful I will ever return there as a tourist.

-But as much as those trying to silence our voices today may try, no one can take away our stories, our resolve to share what we, as individuals and as a country, lost that day 19 years ago.
+But as much as those trying to silence our voices today may try, no one can take away our stories, our resolve to share what we, as individuals and as a country, lost that day more than two decades ago.
 It’s important for everyone to tell their personal 9/11 stories, not just for the cathartic effects it has on one’s soul, but so future generations will not forget that 2,977 innocent people had their lives forcibly taken from them, which is the most ironic and unfair consequence of living in a free country.
 Lest we forget.